Rafal-Modrzewski/-Engineering-Portfolio/README.md

 ### 2. Backend ⚙️ - [backend_workflow_example.py](src/2_backend/backend_workflow_example.py)

-> For a startup, product stability is non-negotiable.
+> For a B2B startup, product stability is non-negotiable.
 A single instance of corrupted data can erode user trust and lead to costly support cycles.

-This code demonstrates how I build resilient backend systems that protect the integrity of the core business logic.
+This code shows how I build resilient AI backend systems that protect the integrity of the core business logic.

 The snippet orchestrates a campaign's lifecycle.
-The challenge wasn't just to write the logic, but to create architectural guardrails that allowed to add new features quickly without introducing bugs.
+The challenge was to create architectural guardrails that allowed to add new features quickly and safely without introducing bugs.
 My focus was on:

 *   **Maintainability as a Force Multiplier:** A Python decorator (`@require_valid_campaign`) cleanly separates state validation from business logic.
 This reusable pattern drastically reduces complexity, making the codebase safer to modify and easier for new engineers to understand.
-Less time fixing bugs means more time shipping features.
+Less time fixing bugs means more time shipping features :)
 *   **Scalable Orchestration:** A central controller (`_route_action`) ensures the campaign lifecycle is predictable and robust.
 This architecture prevents countless edge cases and provides a solid foundation that can scale with the product, avoiding a costly rewrite down the line.

 ---